Caius-Bonus/TRVsToBoiler/README.md

 Smart TRVs provide a way to close the valve, a way to set the temperature for a room and an algorithm for heating a room without overshooting.

+## Specifics

 Currently used valves (not guarantee):
   Danfoss Ally (and derivatives): Zigbee Connection and runs well and long on Ni-Mh batteries (might complain about the voltage, but it will work if you have high quality batteries that don't have high self-discharge).

+The 3 Blueprints provided are:
+  Boiler Request Heating:
+    This requests heat from the boiler when one of the TRVs requests heat.
+  Sync TRV External Temp:
+    This synchronizes the external temperature sensor between the TRVs in the room.
+  TRV Group:
+    This synchronizes the setpoint between TRV in the same room after a change.